eLtronicsVilla/Deep-Learning-Tutorial/Artificial_Neural_Networks/README.md

 ann.py : To build a simple artificial neural network to train a model on given data.

-ANN_evaluate.py : Consist of the code to avaluate the model on test set while training.
+ANN_evaluate.py : Consist of the code to evaluate the model on test set while training.

 ANN_dropout.py : consist of the code building the dropout layer to come out of over fitting and under fitting graph.